mlibrary/about-aperio/src/content/proposal-journals.md

 * Editorial and article statistics
 * Advice on publishing practices, policies, and copyright
 * Notifying editors of expected downtimes and technical upgrades
+* Indexing: Aperio will research each indexing request and apply to those we deem sustainable on a journal's behalf
 * With advanced agreement:

   * Migrate backfiles